When Pathologists and Patients Interact for Care Improvement

 For example, a pathologist can answer questions regarding diagnostic procedures.
 If the patient does not understand their laboratory report and wants more detail than their doctor can provide, the pathologist consults with the patient’s physician to clarify any interpretations.

 At Yosemite Pathology and Precision Pathology, we are your efficient, quality-focused partner for patient care.
 We have more than 20 board-certified anatomic pathologists with a broad range of specialties.
-For more than 60 years, we have helped physicians determine the best treatment outcomes for patients.
+For over 70 years, we have helped physicians determine the best treatment outcomes for patients.
 For more information, contact us today.

 Jane Meggitt’s work has appeared in dozens of publications, including USA Today, Zack’s, Financial Advisor, nj.com, The Houston Chronicle and The Nest.
 She is a graduate of New York University.